theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/sap-connection.md

 **Note:** when marking the checkbox **Require SAP credentials to be explicitly supplied for execution** the SAP credentials are not cached.
 This option is only active using *Plain* or *SNC* authentication method and running an extraction in browser (button **[Run in Browser]**.
 After starting an extraction a window pops-up and the user is required to enter SAP credentials for every extraction.

+#### SNC

+1. Check the SAP parameter snc/gssapi_lib to determine, which library is used for encryption in your SAP system.
+Your SAP basis has to import and configure the same library on the application server and on the machine with installed Xtract Universal.
+2. In the **SNC library** field, fill in the complete path to the library location e.g., C:\Program Files (x86)\SAP\FrontEnd\SecureLogin\sapcrypto.dll.
+3. Fill in the SAP **Partner Name** configured for the SAP application server e.g., ``p:SAPserviceERP/do_not_care@THEOBALD.LOCAL``.

+Follow the steps described in [SSO with Kerberos SNC](../advanced-techniques/sap-single-sign-on/sso-with-kerberos-snc) when working with Kerberos library.

 ### Miscellaneous
 Select a library and optionally define a trace directory for debug logging.